chandannooli/chandannooli/README.md

 - 👋 Hi, I’m @chandannooli
-- 👀 I’m interested in javascript, web devolopment and machine learning
+- 👀 I’m interested in javascript, Cloud and machine learning
 - 🌱 I’m currently learning Javascript, nodeJS and python.
-- 💞️ I’m looking to collaborate on web applications
+- 💞️ I’m looking to collaborate on cloud application
-- 📫 How to reach me Contact me on chandan.b.nooli@gmail.com
+- 📫 How to reach me Contact me on chandan.nooli@gmail.com

 <!---
 chandannooli/chandannooli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.